Published on January 23rd, 2015 | by Ruben0

 Some years later, they acquire a winery in the Calle Ancha 51, which is still its current headquarters.
 This bodega is popularly known as “El Gallo”.
 Later they also acquired vineyards and an ageing winery amidst the vines.
-In 1946 Collantes is officially registered as a winemaking company and today it is run by the fourth generation of the family.
+Since 1946 Collantes is officially registered as a winemaking company.
+Nowadays it is run by the fourth generation of the family.

-At the moment Collantes owns three lots of vineyards: Pozo Galván, Matlián and El Inglés, totalling just over 55 hectares.
-They are all based on top quality albariza soils.
+Currently Collantes owns three lots of vineyards: Pozo Galván, Matlián and El Inglés, totalling just over 55 hectares.
+These all have high quality albariza soils.

 The respected enologist Ramiro Ibañez Espinar is advising the bodegas so we can only expect the quality to go up in the near future.

 Consumers outside of Andalusia will probably not have heard from this bodega.
 As part of the production zone of the D.O.
 Jerez-Xérès-Sherry, this bodega is outside of the classic sherry triangle.
 They are allowed to grow grapes and produce wines, but they have to sell their production to bodegas within the ageing zone for additional ageing and bottling / exporting.
 They are also entitled to sell their wines locally, directly from the bodegas.

 With the change of the regulations of the D.O.
 Jerez-Xérès-Sherry in 2022, Primitivo Collantes will be allowed into the official sherry zone.